Report: Colorado Marijuana Arrests Have Decreased, but Racial Disparities Persist

 Although Latinos currently number as the state’s largest racial minority, the report did not specify arrest or charge numbers for Latinos when it came to marijuana.
 That’s because the data used in the report came from the National Incident-Based Reporting System, which does not count Latino individuals who are charged with various crimes.

-At The Bussey Law Firm, P.C., our experienced Colorado criminal defense attorneys fight vigorously for the best possible outcome in every case we handle.
+At The Bussey Law Firm, P.C., our experienced Colorado drug crime attorneys fight vigorously for the best possible outcome in every case we handle.
 For a free and confidential case evaluation, don’t wait: call our offices today at (719) 475-2555.